First Steps to Becoming an Actor

 To begin, do your homework and research exactly where the offices of talent agents and agencies are located.
-You can search online for talent agents and agencies but if you have difficulties locating any in your area, the web site I recommended above (Actingland.com) provides the complete list of all SAG talent agents in the United States and hundreds of AFTRA and extras casting agents and agencies.
+You can search online for talent agents and agencies but if you have difficulties locating any in your area, the web site I recommended above (Actingland.com) provides a comprehensive list of SAG-AFTRA talent agents and extras casting agents and agencies.

 After you've found several agents or agencies in your area, try to find out who is and isn't accepting submission materials.
 When possible, don't send any materials until you know that the agent is accepting them.
 This step can save you lots of time and money.

 For those talent agents that are accepting submission materials, find out if they actually want to see your resume; at this point they may only be interested in receiving postcards with a little detail.
 Ask what they need from you and send it.

 Also, a talent agent doesn't want to see too much information crammed onto your resume - it needs to look neat and professional, plus has to be easy to read (think of how many they'll have to read!).
 If you have too much information, your resume may be tossed out and replaced by another which is far more pleasing to the eye.
 Send your materials in a neat, large envelope, anything grubby will look like you don't care what image of yourself you present.